Benjababe/Buldog-Playsound-Bot/README.md

 ```
 and you should be set for playsound speed
 ```
-!playsound lagari face 0.75
+!playsound lg face 0.75
 ```
 You can even combine them all
 ```
-!playsound lagari face 0.75 allo 1.2 cs diedtosniper
+!playsound lg face 0.75 allo 1.2 cs diedtosniper dm kelly_laugh 0.8
 ```
-will join all 3 playsounds at the set speed.
+will join all 4 playsounds at the set speed.

 There are 3 paths so far, /custom, /updateplaysound and /upload.
 In this case where I'm using replit as host: https://Buldog-Playsound-Bot.benjababe.repl.co/custom